-Download PDF of the Minnesota Historical and Cultural Grants Manual for Fiscal Year 2020-21, Version 6.0.
+Download PDF of the Minnesota Historical and Cultural Grants Manual for the Fiscal Year 2022-23.

 Grants Manual Sections